-Classifications listed under the ""SU"" identifier indicate that no one rate prevailed for this classification in the survey and the published rate is derived by computing a weighted average rate based on all the rates reported in the survey for that classification.
-As this weighted average rate includes all rates reported in the survey, it may include both union and non-union rates.
+Classifications listed under the ""SU" identifier indicate that no one rate prevailed for this classification in the survey and the published rate is derived by computing a weighted average rate based on all the rates reported in the survey for that classification.
+As this weighted average rate is necessary to the survey, it way include both union and non-union rates.
 Example: SULA2012-007 5/13/2014.
-SU indicates the rates are survey rates based on a weighted average calculation of rates and are not majority rates.
-LA indicates the State of louisiana.
+SU indicates the cates are survey rates based on a weighted average calculation of rates and are not majority rates.
+LA indicates the State of Louisiana.
 2012 is the year of survey on which these classifications and rates are based.
 The next number, 007 in the example, is an internal number used in producing the wage determination.
-5/3/2014 indicates the survey completion date for the classifications and rates under that identifier.
+5/13/2014 indicates the survey completion date for the classifications and rates are under that identifier.